CameronAavik/1brc/README.md

 Then you can find the `1brc.exe` inside the `bin/Release/net8.0/publish/win-x64` directory.
 This executable takes a single argument which is the file path to the measurements file.

+While my solution doesn't require AVX2, it is written assuming that it is available on the machine this is running on.
+If AVX2 is not available, then it will fall back to simulating 256-bit vectors using two 128-bit vectors as is provided by the `Vector256` type in the standard library.

 ## Measurements
 My system has the following specs
 - CPU: AMD Ryzen 9 5950X @ 3.4GHz (default clock speed)